toluwajosh/CarND-MPC-Project/README.md

                 epsi1 - ((psi0 - psides0) + v0 * delta0 / Lf * dt);
         }
 ```
-4. An optimizer ([Ipopt](https://projects.coin-or.org/Ipopt)) is given the initial state and then returns the vector of control inputs that minimize the cost function.
+4. An optimizer ([Ipopt](https://projects.coin-or.org/Ipopt)) is given the initial state, then it returns the vector of control inputs that minimize the cost function.

-5. The fist control input is applied to the vehicle, and we repeat the process for subsequent waypoints.
+5. The first control input is applied to the vehicle, and we repeat the process for subsequent waypoints.

 ### 1.2 Timestep Length and Elapsed Duration (`N` and `dt`)
 I first used `N=10` and `dt=0.1` to observe the performance of the model.
 This worked well in most cases but the trajectory sometimes breaks at the curve.
 Since `dt` signifies elasped time, reducing it will result in the model predicting for a smaller elapsed time, so I chose `0.05`.
-I also tried `N=20`, but this resulted in the model having a farther prediction horizon.
+I also tried `N=20`, but this resulted in the model having a farther prediction horizon and also the solution breaking at the curves.
 However, since we only use the first predicted value, this is not very useful. `N=10` and `dt=0.05` was finally chosen.
 This means we have a prediction horizon of `10 * 0.05 = 0.5 sec`, which resulted in a more stable prediction.

 ### 1.3 Poynomial Fitting and MPC Preprocessing
-To make calculations easier, the reference position values were shifted into the car's coordinate (Mentioned in Sec: 1.1 No.1).
-Also a negative sign was added to `delta` after I observed that the car moves in the opposite direction of the predicted trajectory.
+To make our calculations easier, the reference position values were shifted into the car's coordinate (Mentioned in Sec: 1.1 No.1), therefore when we evaluate `cte` and `epsi`, the value of `x` is taken as `zero`.
+Also a negative sign was added to `delta` after I observed that the car turns in the opposite direction of the predicted trajectory.

 ### 1.4 MPC with Latency
 Latency of `100ms` was accounted for in the global kinematic model (Sec: 1.1 No.1 ) implementation.
 A `dt` of `0.1` was chosen.
 It was observed that the model performed better with the global kinematic model implementation.